nus-cs2030/1718-s2/docs/lec04.md

 Line 1 declares a variable `c`.
 When Java executes this line of code, it allocates some memory space for an object reference for `c`, the content is initialized to `null`.
 Since `c` is a variable, it resides in the stack.

 !!! note "`null` in Java"
-    `null` is a special value for object reference, that signify that this reference is not pointing to any object.
+    `null` is a special value for the object reference, that signifies that this reference is not pointing to any object.
 This is similar to the `null` in Javascript, `NULL` macro in C, `nullptr` in C++11, `None` in Python, `nil` in Objective-C.  (Again, you see here computer scientists just can't agree on names!)
 [Sir Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare) (who also invented quicksort) famously apologized for inventing the null pointer.
 He calls it his billion-dollar mistake.

 Line 2 creates a new Circle object.
 When Java executes this line of code, it allocates some memory space for a `Circle` object on the heap.
-The memory address of this memory space becomes the reference of the object, and is assigned to the variable `c`.
+The memory address of this memory space becomes the reference of the object and is assigned to the variable `c`.

 This is shown in the figure below[^2].